n7tae/IcomGateway/CONFIG+INSTALL.md

 git clone git://github.com/n7tae/IcomGateway.git
 cd IcomGateway
 ```
 ## Configuration

 Create your configuration file, qn.cfg:
 ```
 ./config
 ```
 This will start a menu driven script.
 In this mode, only the most common, useful parameters are visible.
-Some parameters are hidden so ff you want access to absolutely every parameter use:
+Some parameters are hidden because they very seldom need to be altered.
+However, if you want access to absolutely every parameter use:
 ```
 ./config expert
 ```
 Please be sure you know what you are doing if you change these normally hidden parameters.
-Most parameters have built-in default values, and will be labeled as `<DEFAULT>`.
+Most parameters have built-in default values, and will be labeled as `<DEFAULT>` if you have not overridden that value.

 There are a few parameters that have to be set and so they do not have a default value.
 If you need to override the default value, the general method is to type the key for that value followed by the new value.
 If you want to delete an overridden value, type a "u" followed by the key you want to unset.
 Boolean values (true or false) can be toggled by just entering the key.